 2. What Does Your Marketing Team Want?

-From a customer engagement perspective, marketers want the power to deliver unique experiences, better customer journeys, and be agile in a changeable world.
+From a customer engagement perspective, marketers want the power to deliver unique experiences, better customer journeys, to be agile in a changeable world and to deliver stronger customer engagement metrics.
 But when it comes to martech tools, quality of life trumps deliverables.
 51% of marketers hope that optimizing their martech stack will help with improving customer experience.

 Easy-to-Use Martech Tools